juliuslsk/multivariate_analysis/README.md

 # multivariate_analysis
-Practice of psychometrical analysis method on the Python platform
+Practice of psychometrical analysis method on the Python platform.